Australian challenger banks: who’s who (and what’s their tech)

 The bank was founded by Steve Weston (CEO) and Luke Bunbury (deputy CEO), who have both worked in banking and financial services.

 The neobank emerged from the shadows to unveil its plans for a mobile-only digital bank in 2017.
 It will have no bricks and mortar branches.

 Eric Wilson is Xinja’s chief executive and a former National Australia Bank (NAB) executive.
 Xinja might be new, but it will have some handy experience on tap.
 Jason Bates, a co-founder of UK digital challenger bank Monzo, has joined the Xinja board.

 In March 2018 it unveiled its prepaid travel and spending card and app.
 Xinja says it plans to launch deposit accounts, and mortgages and credit cards.
 Its home loans were released in April 2018 as a beta product.
-Once it gets its bank licence, Xinja says it will immediately launch current accounts.

 For its tech, it uses SAP Cloud for Banking.
 This provides open banking capabilities, and integration to payment systems and business networks.
 Xinja can also offer APIs to use and has a mortgage origination platform.
 The latter is supplied by Australian fintech specialist Iress.